Dillpickleschmidt/quizmodo/readme.md

 ### Executing program

+- Make sure both your mobile device and computer are on the same network.

+- Android:

-- Android: Open Expo Go and tap 'Scan QR code', then scan the QR code in the terminal.
+  - Open Expo Go app and tap 'Scan QR code', then scan the QR code in your computer's terminal.
+You may have to scroll up to see it.

+- iOS:

+  - Go to 'Expo Go' in the Settings app turn on 'Local Network'
+  - Turn VPN status off (Not Connected)
-- iOS: Scan the QR code in the terminal via your phone's camera app.
+    Scan the QR code in the terminal via your phone's camera app (you may have to scroll up to see it).

 - The app should launch.
 You're done. :)

 ## Authors